jlynch352/NemoLabsSpring2023/README.md

 ## Acknowledgments
 Thank you too,
+- **Proffessor Glenn Ledder**
+  lead and acted as a the leader of the project.
+Helped guide my research and work
+- **Michael Pieper**
--- Proffessor Glenn Ledder, lead and acted as a the leader of the project.
-Helped guide my research and work -- Michael Pieper, for helping me throughout the project by answersing my questions and meeting in person with me -- Sophia Thompson, work with me on the research problem with me for most of the project
+  for helping me throughout the project by answersing my questions and meeting in person with me
+- **Sophia Thompson**
+  worked with me on the research problem with me for most of the project